 There’s a company that provides your members with the power to discover their auto refinance opportunities and apply for a new loan in just 3 clicks (or taps).
 Really.
 We didn’t believe it, either, until seeing a series of live demos.

-Able to manage your recapture campaigns (it’s not yet for your whole auto loan program), it gathers all the information about members’ existing loans with almost any lender.
+Able to manage your recapture campaigns (that includes all loans, including credit cards), it gathers all the information about members’ existing debt with almost any lender.
 All your member has to do is tap a few times and share the last 4 of their SSN.

 They see a list of all outstanding auto loans (from other lenders) and can choose which to refinance.
 Then, they select from a set of pre-filled rates and terms (with clear monthly savings) and…there is no step 3.
 All that info is instantly populated in your LOS.